 How to Find a Specific Case

-1. If you know the case name, but don’t know the volume of BOLI Orders in which it appears, you can find the case citation, which includes the BOLI Orders volume, by clicking on the link to the Index to BOLI Final Orders, in which every Final Order published in the BOLI Orders is listed alphabetically by Respondent name and its accompanying citation.
+1. If you know the case name, but don’t know the volume of BOLI Orders in which it appears, you can find the case citation, which includes the BOLI Orders volume, by clicking on the link to the Table of BOLI Final Orders, in which every Final Order published in the BOLI Orders is listed alphabetically by Respondent name and its accompanying citation.
 For example, “Auto Quencher, 13 BOLI 14 (1994).”
 If the case is recent, it may not yet be published in a volume of BOLI Orders.
 To find it, go to Recent BOLI Final Orders.

 2. If you know the citation, you can find the case by clicking on the link to the cited BOLI Order.
 In the Auto Quencher

 case, the link would be 13 BOLI Orders

 3. If you don’t know the case name or citation, but know the legal issue involved in the case, you can still find your case by linking to the Digest and scrolling through the case summaries listed under that issue.
 For example, suppose you are looking for an older civil rights case in which a complainant’s back pay award was cut off when she accepted a job with the same hourly rate of pay, but higher tips than she earned with respondent.
 Click on the link Civil Rights (Table of Contents)